Collect data on threatened

 Last days (Saturday & Sunday)

-You will leave early afternoon to return back to the wildlife sanctuary on your last Saturday.
+You will leave early morning to return back to the wildlife sanctuary on your last Saturday.
+It follows the same schedule as your arrival journey, stopping at Neruas for some lunch and reaching your destination late afternoon / evening.
 We recommend that volunteers book their return flights for Sunday and the return airport transfer is included.

 How will I get to the project?

 You will be staying within our volunteer accommodation in the middle of the desert and transported around the project site to carry out volunteering journeys by our local team in 4×4’s.

 Is there Internet and phone signal?

 There is no Internet or phone signal at our research site due to its remote location.
 This is your chance to escape everything where you can relax and truly get involved with the conservation project.
 In case of emergencies, there is a landline phone that can be used.

 It is a once in a lifetime experience that you have to come and see for yourself to truly know what it’s like.
 33,000 hectares of stunning desert scenery that features all of the iconic vistas that Namibia is world-famous for.
 Throw in some of the most spectacular wildlife and you have the perfect combination!
 You will get to explore the towering red sand dunes, imposing mountain ranges and vast grass plains and at the end of the day you can sit around the fire put looking up to the clear night sky in pure silence.

 Our programmes in Namibia are run by a dedicated local team, who are committed to ensuring you have the best time ever.
 These team members provide the structure for your stay, including the accommodation, meals, airport pickup, in-country orientation and of course support.